 The effects of the implementation of Alternative A (Proposed Action) are presented in the EA document.
 "Whether a proposed action is 'likely to be highly controversial' under 40 CFR 1508.27(b)(4) is not a question about the extent of public opposition, but, rather, about whether a substantial dispute exists as to its size, nature, or effect."
 Missouri Coalition for the Environment, 172 IBLA 226, 249 n.23 (2007).
-Comment letters on the EA provided no expert scientific evidence supporting claims that the project will have significant effects.
+Comment letters on the EA provided no scientific evidence supporting claims that the project will have controversial effects within the meaning of this factor.